-(b) the proprietor of each lot comprised in the parcel is, subject to any exemptions or concession that may be applicable, liable for any rate made and levied by the rating authority.
+(b) the owner of each lot comprised in the parcel is, subject to any exemptions or concession that may be applicable, liable for a rate made and levied by the rating authority.

-(3) Where part only of a lot is liable to any rate, that rate shall be made and levied upon an amount that bears the same proportion to the value of the lot as the rental value of the part so liable bears to the rental value of the lot.
+(3) If part only of a lot is liable to a rate, that rate must be made and levied on an amount that bears the same proportion to the value of the lot as the rental value of the part so liable bears to the rental value of the lot.

-[Section 63 amended: No. 14 of 1996 s.
-4.]
+[Section 71, formerly section 63 amended: No. 14 of 1996 s.
+4; amended, renumbered as section 71 and relocated: No. 30 of 2018 s.
+65 and 84.]

-64. Proprietor may seek a review of unimproved value of parcel
+72. Owner may seek a review of unimproved value of parcel

-(1) Notwithstanding section 62(2) and without prejudice to the rights of objection and review conferred on the strata company, where the Valuer-General values the unimproved value of a parcel under the Valuation of Land Act 1978 for rating and taxing purposes, each proprietor of a lot within the parcel shall be entitled to object to and seek a review of the valuation of the parcel in accordance with Part IV of the Valuation of Land Act 1978 as if that proprietor were a person liable to pay a rate or tax assessed in respect of the parcel.
+(1) Despite section 69(2) and without prejudice to the rights of objection and review conferred on the strata company, if the Valuer-General values the unimproved value of a parcel under the Valuation of Land Act 1978 for rating and taxing purposes, each owner of a lot within the parcel is entitled to object to and seek a review of the valuation of the parcel in accordance with Part IV of the Valuation of Land Act 1978 as if that owner were a person liable to pay a rate or tax assessed in respect of the parcel.

-(2) Upon receiving an objection to the valuation of a parcel made by a proprietor of a lot within the parcel pursuant to subsection (1), the Valuer-General —
+(2) On receiving an objection to the valuation of a parcel made by the owner of a lot within the parcel under subsection (1), the Valuer-General —

-(a) shall inform the strata company of the objection and the grounds upon which it has been made; and
+(a) must inform the strata company of the objection and the grounds on which it has been made; and

-(b) may consolidate the objection with any other objection made in respect of the same valuation of that parcel and may deal with such objections together.
+(b) may consolidate the objection with any other objection made in respect of the same valuation of that parcel and may deal with the objections together.

-[Section 64 amended: No. 55 of 2004 s.
-1124.]
+[Section 72, formerly section 64, amended: No. 55 of 2004 s.
+1124; amended, renumbered as section 72 and relocated: No. 30 of 2018 s.
+66 and 84.]

-65. Land tax and metropolitan region improvement tax
+73. Land tax and metropolitan region improvement tax: strata schemes

-(1) For all purposes in relation to the imposition, assessment or recovery of land tax or metropolitan region improvement tax in respect of the parcel in a strata plan, the following provisions have effect —
+For all purposes in relation to the imposition, assessment or recovery of land tax or metropolitan region improvement tax in respect of a parcel subdivided by a strata scheme, the following provisions have effect —

-(a) the unimproved value of the parcel shown in the valuation shall be apportioned by the Commissioner of State Revenue between the lots comprised in the parcel in proportion to the unit entitlements of the respective lots as shown on the registered strata plan; and
+(a) the unimproved value of the parcel shown in the valuation must be apportioned by the Commissioner of State Revenue between the lots comprised in the parcel in proportion to the unit entitlements of the respective lots;

-(b) the strata company is not liable in respect of the parcel for land tax or metropolitan region improvement tax; and
+(b) the strata company is not liable in respect of the parcel for land tax or metropolitan region improvement tax;

-(c) for the purposes of the Land Tax Assessment Act 2002 and the Planning and Development Act 2005, and subject to any concessions or exemptions that may be applicable, each lot shall be deemed to be a separate parcel of land with an unimproved value equal to that apportioned to it under paragraph (a).
+(c) for the purposes of the Land Tax Assessment Act 2002 and the Planning and Development Act 2005, and subject to any concessions or exemptions that may be applicable, each lot is taken to be a separate parcel of land with an unimproved value equal to that apportioned to it under paragraph (a).

-(2) A reference in the Land Tax Assessment Act 2002 or the Planning and Development Act 2005 to an owner includes a proprietor of a lot.
+[(2) deleted]

-[Section 65 amended: No. 58 of 1995 s.
+[Section 73, formerly section 65, amended: No. 58 of 1995 s.
 61; No. 45 of 2002 s.
 23(2) and (3); No. 38 of 2005 s.
-15.]
+15; amended, renumbered as section 72 and relocated: No. 30 of 2018 s.
+67 and 84.]

-65A.
-Land tax etc. for survey-strata schemes
+74. Land tax and metropolitan region improvement tax: survey-strata schemes

 (1) This section applies to the imposition, assessment or recovery of land tax or metropolitan region improvement tax under the Land Tax Assessment Act 2002 and the Planning and Development Act 2005 in respect of the land in a survey-strata scheme.